nithyaramakrishnan/data-shield/getting-started.md

     {: codeblock}

-## Install {{site.data.keyword.datashield_short}}
+## Install Data Shield
 {: #gs-install}
 {: support}
 {: step}

 Now that you've installed the prerequisites and created and configured your secrets, you're ready to install the service.
-You can use the provided Helm chart to install {{site.data.keyword.datashield_short}} on your SGX-enabled bare metal cluster.
+You can use the provided Helm chart to install Data Shield on your SGX-enabled bare metal cluster.

 The Helm chart installs the following components:

 *	The supporting software for SGX.
-*	The {{site.data.keyword.datashield_short}} Enclave Manager.
+*	The Data Shield Enclave Manager.
-*	The container conversion service, which allows containerized applications to run in the {{site.data.keyword.datashield_short}} environment.
+*	The container conversion service, which allows containerized applications to run in the Data Shield environment.

 ### Installing with Helm v3
 {: #gs-install-helm3}